-- Required — An integer expression and the initial value of counter.
+- Necessary integer expression – the initial value of counter.

-- Required — An integer expression and the last value of counter.
+- Necessary integer expression – the last value of counter.

-- Optional — An integer expression and the increment for counter.
+- Optional integer expression – the increment for the variable counter.

-- Optional — One or more statements between the For and End.
+- Optional One or more statements between the lines that start with For and End.
 These statements execute while the variable (counter) is between the initial value (start) and the last value (end).

-- Alternatively, two or three groups of statements.
-The first group starts with Begin, and executes the same as specified above.
-The subsequent groups start with When, and execute either when the Begin group can not start, or after it completes.
-See the When statements section for more details.
+- Or as an alternative, two or three groups of statements.
+The initial group starts with Begin, and executes the same as specified above.
+The subsequent groups start with When, and execute either when the Begin group cannot start, or after it completes.
+See the When statements section for more information.

-- Completes the For statement.
-Alternatively, you can use End For.
-The optional counter can only follow End For.
+- Completes the statement.
+You can also use End For.
+The optional variable counter can only follow End For.